AlRezz/SocialMediaService/README.md

     Description
 The Hungarian Method was chosen (as known as Kuhn algorithm), because it is a combinatorial optimization algorithm that solves the assignment problem in polynomial time O(n^3) for square matrix.

+    Problems
+If there were be a lot of entries with a huge lists of interests, we would get a low performance  depends on execution.
+We should choose a right isolation level for preventing issues with read and write operations if we stored information in database.
+To avoid problems

+   we should use read-only transactions in controllers for reading information.
+   add cache for result and update it entries based on expiration date

     Misc
 Request example src/resources/request.json